Aztro-dev/Verilog/README.md

-Note that this repository uses icarus for compilation
+This repository uses icarus for compilation